GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 Check guide [Migrating your app from WordPress to another PHP framework or CMS](https://gatographql.com/guides/interact/migrating-gatographql-from-wordpress-to-another-php-framework-or-cms) to learn more.

-= What are extensions needed for? =
+= What are Power Extensions needed for? =

-Extensions are needed to enhance the security of public APIs, add HTTP caching to speed up the application, execute multiple queries in a single request, connect to external services, send emails, and others.
+Power Extensions are sold in a bundle containing all of them.
+They are needed to enhance the security of public APIs, add HTTP caching to speed up the application, execute multiple queries in a single request, connect to external services, send emails, and others.

+= What are Premium Extensions needed for? =

+Premium Extensions are sold individually.
+Each extension provides some specific functionality, such as an integration with some specific WordPress plugin or external service, or the ability to automate tasks.

 = Does Gato GraphQL have a refund policy? =